Jump To Section

-Squid has thin and fairly bland flesh compared with octopus and cuttlefish, which have thicker, more flavorful meat like that of crab or lobster.
-Unlike fish and shellfish, squid meat is smooth and tough, almost like rubber.
-If prepared well, the meat can become tender and absorb the flavors it’s cooked with, otherwise it can become tough and quite bland.
+Squid has thin, mild flesh compared with octopus and cuttlefish, which have thicker, more flavorful meat like that of crab or lobster.
+Unlike fish and shellfish, raw squid meat is smooth and firm.
+When prepared properly, calamari becomes tender and absorbs the flavors it’s cooked with.
+Otherwise, it can become chewy and bland.

 - Fried calamari.
-A common preparation all over the world, most recognizable at Italian-American restaurants where it’s breaded in flour, seasoned with salt and pepper, and served with lemon wedges and marinara sauce for dipping.
+A common preparation all over the world, fried calamari rings are most recognizable at Italian-American restaurants, where they’re breaded in flour, seasoned with salt and pepper, and served with lemon wedges and marinara sauce for dipping.

 - Salt and pepper squid.
-In Cantonese cooking, squid is fried in cornstarch and with additional seasonings like green onions, garlic, ginger, and shaoxing wine.
+In Cantonese cooking, squid is dredged in cornstarch and fried until crispy with additional seasonings like green onions, garlic, ginger, and shaoxing wine.

 - Spanish paella.
-Calamari is often cooked on top of saffron- and garlic-scented rice with chorizo, chicken, and various seafood.
+Calamari is often cooked on top of saffron- and garlic-scented rice with chorizo, chicken, and other seafood.
 Find our recipe for classic paella here.

 - Kalamarakia Yemista.
-On the Greek island of Crete, however, entire squid bodies are emptied and stuffed with a filling made from rice, fresh vegetables, and herbs.
-The plump squid simmer low and slow in a tomato sauce.
+On the Greek island of Crete, calamari bodies are left whole and stuffed with a filling made from rice, fresh vegetables, and herbs.
+The plump squid simmer low and slow in a tomato sauce for this Mediterranean specialty.